-In 2008, we paid \$712 million to acquire certain 700 MHz wireless spectrum licenses, which were granted to us by the FCC in February 2009.
+In 2008, DISH Network paid \$712 million to acquire certain 700 MHz wireless spectrum licenses, which were granted to DISH Network by the FCC in February 2009.
 These licenses mandate certain interim and final build-out requirements.
-By June 2013, we must provide signal coverage and offer service to at least 35% of the geographic area in each area covered by each individual license (the "700 MHz Interim Build-out Requirement").
-By the end of our license term (June 2019), we must provide signal coverage and offer service to at least 70% of the geographic area in each area covered by each individual license (the "700 MHz Final Build-out Requirement").
-We have recently notified the FCC of our plans to commence signal coverage in select cities within certain of these areas, but we have not yet developed plans for providing signal coverage and offering service in all of these areas.
-If we fail to meet the 700 MHz Interim Build-out Requirement, the term of our licenses will be reduced, from June 2019 to June 2017, and we could face possible fines and the reduction of license area(s).
-On June 12, 2013, we filed a request with the FCC for an extension of the 700 MHz Interim Build-out Requirement.
-We cannot predict the timing or outcome of any FCC action on our extension request.
-If we fail to meet the 700 MHz Final Build-out Requirement, our authorization for each license area in which we fail to meet the requirement will terminate.
+By June 2013, DISH Network must provide signal coverage and offer service to at least 35% of the geographic area in each area covered by each individual license (the "700 MHz Interim Build-out Requirement").
+By the end of DISH Network's license term (June 2019), DISH Network must provide signal coverage and offer service to at least 70% of the geographic area in each area covered by each individual license (the "700 MHz Interim Build-out Requirement").
+DISH Network recently notified the FCC of its plans to commence signal coverage in select cities within certain of these areas, but DISH Network has not yet developed plans for providing signal coverage and offering service in all of these areas.
+If DISH Network fails to meet the 700 MHz Interim Build-out Requirement, the term of DISH Network's licenses will be reduced, from June 2019 to June 2017, and DISH Network could face possible fines and the reduction of license area(s).
+On June 12, 2013, DISH Network field a request with the FCC for an extension of the 700 MHz Interim Build-out Requirement.
+DISH Network cannot predict the timing or outcome of any FCC action on its extension request.
+If DISH Network fails to meet the 700 MHz Final Build-out Requirement, DISH Network's authorization for each license area in which it fails to meet the requirement will terminate.

-We will need to make significant additional investments or partner with others to, among other things, finance the commercialization and build-out requirements of these licenses and our integration efforts including compliance with regulations applicable to the acquired licenses.
+DISH Network will need to make significant additional investments or partner with others to, among other things, finance the commercialization and buildout requirements of these licenses and DISH Network's integration efforts including compliance with regulations applicable to the acquired licenses.
 Depending on the nature and scope of such commercialization, build-out, and integration efforts, any such investment or partnership could vary significantly.
-There can be no assurance that we will be able to develop and implement a business model that will realize a return on these spectrum licenses or that we will be able to profitably deploy the assets represented by these spectrum licenses, which may affect the carrying value of these assets and our future financial condition or results of operations.
+We have made cash distributions to DISH Network to finance the acquisition of these licenses and may make additional cash distributions to, among other things, finance the commercialization and build-out requirements of these licenses and DISH Network's integration efforts including compliance with regulations applicable to the acquired licenses.
+There can be no assurance that DISH Network will be able to develop and implement a business model that will realize a return on these spectrum licenses or that DISH Network will be able to profitably deploy the assets represented by these spectrum licenses.